Tayobonferejo/Notifications-page/README.md

 # Notifications-web page
-Notifications page of a web application
+Notifications page of a web application instant notification